You've got great questions! Here are the most common ones people ask... feel free to send us yours .

 But we understand what they are asking.
 In terms of labor, anywhere from 15% to 30% of the retail price of a candle goes to the woman who made it.
 It depends on the candle, where it comes from, cost of shipping from places like Iraq and Haiti, and how expensive the vessel is.

 Our Eva Bowls, for example, were hand-painted by women artisans in Kashmir, where conflict and natural disaster have devastated communities.
-They are fair-trade imported, then made into unique candles and gift packaged by Burmese refugees.
-When sold for $25, 25% is for the re-usable bowl which includes compensation to the women artisans, 22% goes to the Burmese women, 19% is for materials (wax, fragrance, gift packaging), and the balance of 34% covers our rent, website, and overhead.
+They are fair-trade imported, then made into unique candles and gift packaged by women refugees here in the U.S. When sold for $25, 25% is for the re-usable bowl which includes compensation to the Kashmir women artisans, 22% goes to the women refugees in the U.S., 19% is for materials (wax, fragrance, gift packaging), and the balance of 34% covers our rent, website, and overhead.

-For us it's less about how much a woman earns per candle than how much she can earn in a day.
+For us it's less about how much a woman artisan earns per candle than how much she can earn in a day.
 Because it is the daily income that indicates whether someone has escaped poverty and can put food on the table... $2 could be an exceedingly fair price for something, but if it’s as much as a person can produce in a day, then it’s still extreme poverty.

 That's why we chose candles.
 An artisan can go from poverty to earning better than a living wage because the enterprise is so scalable.
 We love all artisan-made products, and are dedicated to fair trade principles.
 We just like to add what we view as an essential ingredient to ending poverty: the opportunity to truly thrive.

 The first ideas for helping expand artisan opportunities were jotted down sometime in 2004.
 But it wasn’t until 2008 that candles and a focus on women in regions of conflict crystallized.
-We launched a pilot project in Baghdad in 2009 in partnership with Women for Women International, and Prosperity Candle was officially formed in 2010.
+We launched a pilot project in Baghdad in 2009 in partnership with Women for Women International, and Prosperity Candle was officially born in 2010.

 You can read more about our start in The Full Story.